DevCycleHQ/devcycle-docs/docs/introduction/quickstart.md

     **f.
 Click "create"**

 :::info
-You have now created a Feature within your project!
+Congratulations!
+You have now created a Feature within your project.
 :::

-### Targeting Across Environments
+### Targeting Users Across Environments

-Within DevCycle, all targeting rules of each feature are specific to Environments.
-This allows you to provide different rules and access across every stage of the feature's deployment.
-All of an Environment's targeting can be managed directly within the Feature's page itself.
+Within DevCycle, targeting rules of each feature are specific to Environments.
+This allows you to provide different rules and access across every stage of the feature's development and deployment.
+If a feature is wrapped in a DevCycle variable, then it can be managed easily remotely without needing to re-deploy your application, and in one click allows you instantly turn a feature on or off for all users on any of your environments.

 :::info